Technology

 The content layer ensures that experiences built on the platform leverage reality generation capabilities rather than being constrained by screen-based limitations.

-Engineering Philosophy
+Engineering Philosophy (In Service of Experience)

 Reality generation requires different engineering priorities than traditional display or rendering systems.
 We prioritize presence over pixels, continuity over complexity, and light over computation.